prajurock/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 - parameters
 - data

-As ML is much less mature field, efficient tooling to adress these items are very recent and not completely standardized yet (e.g. Mlflow to track parameters, DVC to version data, `great-expectations` to monitor data which go through your pipelines, `tensorboard` to monitor your model metrics...)
+As ML is a much less mature field, efficient tooling to adress these items are very recent and not completely standardized yet (e.g. Mlflow to track parameters, DVC to version data, `great-expectations` to monitor data which go through your pipelines, `tensorboard` to monitor your model metrics...)

 > **Mlflow is one of the most mature tool to manage these new moving parts.**